 In an Australian first, Moreland is one of a number of councils banding together with some of Melbourne’s most iconic businesses, universities and cultural institutions to drive investment in new renewable energy through the Melbourne Renewable Energy Project.
-Our group wants to purchase 110 GWh worth of energy from new large-scale renewable energy facilities.
-In another Australian first, Moreland City Council is teaming up with the experts at H2U to support development of a fleet of waste vehicles powered by 100% renewable hydrogen fuel, as well as the creation of a commercial-scale refuelling station.
-These projects will deliver deep cuts to Council’s corporate carbon footprint and could transform how councils across Australia procure energy and provide waste services.
-Further activating our residents and businesses to play their part in the shift to zero carbon as acritical challenge for the future.
+Our group will purchase 110 GWh worth of energy from the Crowlands Wind Farm being constructed near Ararat.
+This project will deliver deep cuts to Council’s corporate carbon footprint and could transform how councils across Australia procure energy.
+Further activating our residents and businesses to play their part in the shift to zero carbon is a critical challenge for the future.

 Why council joined the Cities Power Partnership